Parsifal at Covent Garden

 lake and mountain than can be shown at Bayreuth.

-directed that the whole scene should move gradually towards the right, and even when it is done perfectly it has some of the absurdity of the old-fashioned
+the whole scene should move gradually towards the right, and even when it is done perfectly it has some of the absurdity of the old-fashioned panorama show.
+But

-panorama show.
-But when the scene does not move at all, but is gradually obliterated by a canvas on a roll (which is what happens at Covent Garden) the absurdity
+when the scene does not move at all, but is gradually obliterated by a canvas on a roll (which is what happens at Covent Garden) the absurdity is multiplied a

 times, and in Herr Paul Bender, Herr Knöpfer, and Herr Kiess were secured three of the finest singers possible.
 Individually the work of the principal artists was